 Melrose Third Thursdays is a great introduction to the area, with food trucks, music and extended shopping hours.
 The camaraderie between patrons and vendors is palpable.

-LGBTQ businesses have been a catalyst for development, including a new 300-unit luxury apartment community under construction in the heart of Melrose that will bring more residents to the area and spur additional growth.
+LGBTQ businesses have been a catalyst for development, including The Curve at Melrose, a 204-unit luxury apartment community in the heart of gayborhood that has brought more residents and business to the area since opening in spring 2018.

 “I always refer to Melrose as the starting point for gay tourists,” says Simplot.
 “There are funky shops, great restaurants and fantastic night life all within walking distance from each other.
 I would compare Melrose to early Hillcrest in San Diego, or Wilton Manors in Fort Lauderdale."